Life Jackets

 A man and child wear lifejackets on a boat, canoe vs. boat lifejackets concept.

-No matter how you enjoy the water – in a small vessel on a solo canoe trip on your favorite lake or a pontoon boat with friends and family – wear a life jacket!
+No matter how you enjoy the water — in a small vessel on a solo canoe trip on your favorite lake or on a pontoon boat with friends and family — wear a life jacket!

 We also recommend taking a boating safety course to learn the essentials of navigating the waters safely and protecting yourself and others while on the water.